 Scholarship Audition Requirements:

-Students applying for scholarship assistance should contact Dr. Vicki Lind.
+Students applying for scholarship assistance should contact Dr. Lorissa Mason.
 These competitive auditions are held separately by the Scholarship Committee every year.
 Please keep in mind that your vocal repertoire should showcase your level of proficiency.
 Please do not hesitate to contact us if we can be of further assistance to you.

 Voice Area Faculty: